spapanik/yamk/docs/source/usage.rst

 -h/--help
     show this help message and exit
 -a/--assume        dependency
     assume that dependency is up to date (works only with phony ones) -d/--directory     dir
     the path to the directory that contains the cookbook -f/--force
     rebuild all dependencies and the target -c/--cookbook      cookbook
-    the path to the cookbook (defaults to *./make.toml*) -s/--shell      shell
+    the path to the cookbook (defaults to *./cookbook.toml*) -s/--shell         shell
-    the path to the shell to execute the commands (defaults to */bin/sh*) -V/--version
+    the path to the shell used to execute the commands (defaults to */bin/sh*) -t/--cookbook-type {toml,json,yaml}
+    the type of the cookbook. defaults to file extension -V/--version
     print the version and exit
 -v/--verbose
     increase the level of verbosity
 -x/--variable      KEY=value
     a list of variables to override the ones set in the cookbook, which should be in the form <variable>=<value>